ifding/ml-system-design/README.md

 ### Testing and Quality in ML

-- Unit tests to check features are calculated correctly, numeric are normalized, one-hot vector, missing value?
+- Unit tests to check features are calculated correctly, numeric is normalized, one-hot vector, missing value?
 - Test that the exported model still produces the same results (offline vs online)
-- Validating the model quality, collect and monitor metrics
+- Validating the model quality, collecting and monitoring metrics
-- Vallidating model bias and fairness
+- Validating model bias and fairness
 - Integration test, distribute a **holdout dataset** along with model, and allow to reassess the model's performance against the holdout dataset after it is integrated